Tensor invariants for classical groups revisited: Introduction

-In the arc diagram above, the three shaded vertices depict an order-$3$ hyperedge, which is the first column of the corresponding tableau, and which is the determinant in the explicit functional written beneath.
-Here we employ the natural $G$-module isomorphism $V^{\otimes 15} \cong (V^{\otimes 15})^*$ to write a tensor invariant as a product of contractions, where $b( \:, \:)$ denotes the nondegenerate symmetric bilinear form preserved by $\SO(V)$.
-These contractions can be read off directly from the arcs in the diagram.
-Meanwhile, the arc diagram is the result of applying the ``dual'' version of the RSK correspondence to the tableau (without its first column), and viewing the result as an adjacency matrix.
-We also collect several other equivalent interpretations from the combinatorics literature, which we present together in Theorems~\ref{thm:enumerate GL O Sp} and~\ref{thm:enumerate SL SO}.
+The (shaded) first column of the tableau corresponds to the (shaded) hyperedge $\{1,3,7\}$ in the arc diagram, which in turn corresponds to the determinant in the explicit basis element written beneath.
+(Here we employ the natural $G$-module isomorphism $V^{\otimes 15} \cong (V^{\otimes 15})^*$ to write a tensor invariant as a product of contractions, where $b( \:, \:)$ denotes the nondegenerate symmetric bilinear form preserved by $\SO(V)$.)
+Note that these contractions can be read off directly from the arcs in the diagram.
+The RSK-type correspondence takes the unshaded part of the tableau to the adjacency matrix of the arc diagram.

+We turn in Section~\ref{sec:enumeration} to the question of enumeration: in particular, we collect alternative interpretations of the dimension of the tensor invariants from the combinatorics literature, which we present together in Theorems~\ref{thm:enumerate GL O Sp} and~\ref{thm:enumerate SL SO}.
 In the appendix, we include several tables where we organize and illustrate the results in these enumerative theorems.
-In Table~\ref{table:OEIS}, we collect our dimension formulas into ``sequences of sequences'' which can be found in the OEIS.
-For certain parameters (when $\dim V$ is quite small), the OEIS entries include a wealth of combinatorial interpretations; for others, however, the OEIS entry (if it exists) was created solely as the result of a computation in the program LiE.
-Tables~\ref{table:SL example}--\ref{table:Sp example} are concrete examples showing the arc diagrams and corresponding tableaux which are included in our bases for given parameters.
+In Table~\ref{table:OEIS}, we collect our dimension formulas into ``sequences of sequences'' which can be found in the Online Encyclopedia of Integer Sequences (OEIS).
+For certain parameters (when $\dim V$ is quite small), the OEIS entries include a wealth of combinatorial interpretations; for others, however, the OEIS entry (if it exists) was previously created solely as the result of a computation in the program LiE.
+Tables~\ref{table:SL example}--\ref{table:Sp example} are concrete examples for given parameters, showing the arc diagrams and corresponding tableaux which constitute our linear bases.